 Combining Phytocannabinoids and terpenes may bring additional medicinal advantages.
 The entourage effect has been researched in combination with a variety of conditions.
 According to research published in the British Journal of Pharmacology in 2011, combining terpenes and Phytocannabinoids may help with:

 - fungal infection

 There are many advantages to the entourage effect, especially to people suffering from various health conditions.
 Cannabinoids perform better with a mix of cannabinoids, terpenes, and flavonoids than with a full spectrum CBD solution that has fewer chemicals or, worse, simply pure CBD.

-Don’t forget about the two football teams’ comparison.
-Which team do you think will come out on top?
-The team has five players who all work together to pass, defend, and try to score, or which side has only one player who does everything?
 And don’t forget about what the research says.
 When humans take cannabis, these molecules, which scientists call ‘endocannabinoids,’ can interface with these neurotransmitters on a cellular level.